View of a suspension bridge and Grey Glacier

 Approximate total time: 8 hours to Francés Sector / 10 hours to Cuernos Sector

-Lodging: Francés Sector or Cuernos Sector: premium camping or lodge
+Lodging: Francés Sector or Cuernos Sector: premium campsite or lodge

 Highlights: French Viewpoint + British Viewpoint